-The Oyster Refrigeration Index tool was used to estimate post-harvest V. parahaemolyticus growth/decline and assist in assigning a qualitative risk for elevated V. parahaemolyticus levels in each growing area based on initial harvest, V. parahaemolyticus levels observed and average summer maximum air temperature (approximately 20°C).
+The Oyster Refrigeration Index tool was used to estimate post-harvest V. parahaemolyticus growth/decline, in conjunction with the ASQAAC and the Tasmanian VCP guidance on time for product into the cool chain.
+The ORI was used to assist in assigning a qualitative risk for elevated V. parahaemolyticus levels in each growing area based on initial harvest, V. parahaemolyticus levels observed and average summer maximum air temperature (approximately 20° C).
 The risk may vary under exceptional temperature conditions.
-The Oyster Refrigeration Index tool may overestimate post-harvest growth, but it may also overestimate V. parahaemolyticus decline at temperatures under 10°C.
+The ORI tool may overestimate post-harvest growth, but it may also overestimate V. parahaemolyticus decline at temperatures under 10° C. We also assumed a very efficient cool chain that rapidly (within 2 hrs) brought shellfish down to the target temperature of $\leq 10^{\circ}$ C. However, realistically, it may take much longer to achieve this, dependent on: